Teaching staff needs to shuffle in elementary schools in 2020-21

 “As citizen coaches, we don’t have the medical training” that an athletic trainer would have, Levis said.

-Hainstock stated that there opportunities to have someone at more than just events.
+Hainstock stated that there are opportunities to have someone at more than just events.

 “I think it’s something that needs to be figured out,” Hainstock said.
 “Either a partnership with Virginia Gay Hospital” or a neighboring district.